drupalprojects/taxonomy_menu/README.txt

    administration -> site configuration -> modules (admin/build/modules)

-3) Choose which vocabularies to appear in the menu at: administration -> site configuration -> modules -> taxonomy menu (admin/settings/taxonomy_menu)
+3) Choose which vocabularies to appear in the menu at: administration -> site configuration -> taxonomy menu (admin/settings/taxonomy_menu)